 Here are a few highlights of the many sites throughout the state that pay homage to Georgia music.

 Roads named for musicians

 If you drive through Georgia, see how many official street and highway signs you can spot from Alan Jackson Highway on I-85 near the singer’s hometown of Newnan to James Brown Boulevard in downtown Augusta.
 Look for the Otis Redding Memorial Bridge over the Ocmulgee River in Macon and then head a couple miles south to find Little Richard Boulevard.
-When cruising down I-185 between Columbus and LaGrange, look for Chet Atkins Highway, and before hopping on Trisha Yearwood Highway in her beloved Monticello, stop downtown for a coffee at The Vanilla Bean.
+When cruising down I-185 between Columbus and LaGrange, look for Chet Atkins Highway, and before hopping on Trisha Yearwood Highway in her beloved Monticello, stop downtown for a bite to eat.

 The Allman Brothers Band Museum at The Big House

 For music fans, The Allman Brothers Band Museum at The Big House in Macon is a mothership of American rock and roll history.
 From 1970 to 1973, this historic Tudor-style house served as the $225-per-month home to several band members, including Duane Allman and Berry Oakley, and their families.
 It was the band’s rehearsal and gathering spot and a place of inspiration where ABB classics, including "Blue Sky" and "Ramblin' Man," were written.
 Today, the Big House preserves and shares the history of the Brothers through interactive exhibits, artifacts, music and plenty of memories.

 Another essential for music fans visiting Macon is Rock Candy Tours, which features native Maconites as story-telling guides to the favorite haunts of Southern music royalty.
 Choose the "Free Birds and Night Owls" Tour on Friday nights at 9 p.m. or the "Rock 'n' Roll Stroll" on Second Saturdays at 10 a.m.